Your or your child's doctor may review the symptoms and medical history. He or she may conduct a physical exam that includes:

 Lifestyle and home remedies

-Regardless of the cause of your sore throat, these at-home care strategies can help you ease your symptoms:
+Regardless of the cause of your sore throat, these at-home care strategies can help you ease your or your child's symptoms:

 - Drink fluids.
 Fluids keep the throat moist and prevent dehydration.
 Avoid caffeine and alcohol, which can dehydrate you.

 - Gargle with saltwater.
-A saltwater gargle of 1/4 to 1/2 teaspoon of table salt to 4 to 8 ounces of warm water can help soothe a sore throat.
-Gargle the solution and then spit it out.
+A saltwater gargle of 1/4 to 1/2 teaspoon (1250 to 2500 milligrams) of table salt to 4 to 8 ounces (120 to 240 milliliters) of warm water can help soothe a sore throat.
+Children older than 6 and adults can gargle the solution and then spit it out.

 - Humidify the air.
-Use a cool-air humidifier to eliminate dry air that may further irritate a sore throat or sit for several minutes in a steamy bathroom.
+Use a cool-air humidifier to eliminate dry air that may further irritate a sore throat, being sure to clean the humidifier regularly so it doesn't grow mold or bacteria.
+Or sit for several minutes in a steamy bathroom.